Siddiha/Veilo/README.md

 State Management: React useState and useEffect hooks

 # 🎯 How It Works
-Image Upload: Users upload chest X-ray or CT scan images
+Image Upload: Users upload chest X-ray or CT scan images.

 Preprocessing: Images are enhanced using CLAHE and bilateral filtering